 You are now ready to start contributing changes.
 Before making new changes, always make sure to retrieve the latest version of the source code as follows:

 $ git checkout main $ git pull upstream main

 You are now ready to create your own branch with a name of your choice:

 $ git branch name-of-your-branch $ git checkout name-of-your-branch

 $ git add FILE-YOU-ADDED-OR-MODIFIED $ git commit -m "description of changes"

 $ git push origin name-of-your-branch

-Head to https://github.com/KeplerGO/lightkurve and you should now see a button “Compare and open a pull request”.
+command above.
+You should automatically see a button that says “Compare and open a pull request”.

 Click the button and submit your pull request!